-My team has helped more than 300 businesses and individuals to either create a good LinkedIn profile or establish/execute a LinkedIn marketing strategy.
+My team has helped more than 300 businesses and individuals to create a good LinkedIn profile.
+We also create and implement various LinkedIn Marketing strategies.
 I believe I’ve gathered a lot of insights, and it’s time to share them.

 What if I tell you that more than 80% of social media leads in the B2B market are generated through LinkedIn?

 This significant number alone should be enough reason for you to consider working with this platform.
 However, if you need some more reasons, here they are:

 On top of that, here are some more stats:

 I hope I’ve convinced you to think seriously about using LinkedIn.
 Now, let’s get to the main purpose of this article – sharing some ideas on how you can make an All-Star profile.
 Profile, that has added value and brings benefits.

 Usually, we scan a profile from top to bottom and try to find sections that could be improved.
 Here are some parts to pay attention to:

 1. Profile link.